-I submitted the following paper as the dissertation for a Magister Scientiae in History at the University of Edinburgh, August 2008, wherefrom I graduated with distinction.
+I submitted the following paper as the dissertation for a Magister Scientiae in History at the University of Edinburgh, August 2008.

 The seventeenth century saw fundamental changes not only in the practice of natural philosophy, but also in the justification of religion.
 By the second half of the century, the long-dominant Aristotelian natural philosophy was on the retreat and with it the intellectual authority of the scholastic tradition.
 The rise of Cartesian mechanistic philosophy on the Continent and of Baconian experimentalism in England had shifted natural philosophy into new avenues of enquiry and method.1 As experimental and inductive methods became increasingly accepted among leading European natural philosophers with the progress of the century, so too did their theological implications.
 The growing prevalence of empiricism called on new, empirical methods in demonstrating the truths of religion.
 Many clergymen, especially in England, were practitioners of natural philosophy and thus exposed to these novel intellectual currents.
 Likewise, many practising natural philosophers outside of orders were devoutly religious men, much concerned with reinforcing the foundations of Christian religious belief through their work.
 This meant that empirical natural philosophy was increasingly put to use in demonstrating the existence of God.
 With the decline of Aristotelianism, the scholastic a priori arguments for the existence of God were to a large extent superseded by a burgeoning tradition of natural theology in which the existence and attributes of God were to be demonstrated through meticulous observation of the physical world.2